 Please note that the ingredients of the vaccine solutions are not available as tested test allergens.

 Patients with a known previous severe allergic reaction to ingredients of the vaccine or to the first COVID19 vaccination must not be vaccinated.

 Among others, the following ingredients may play a role:

 Here is some more information on adjunctive therapies:

-	- Patients receiving treatment for the above diseases (including antibody therapies such as Xolair®, Dupixent®, Nucala®, Fasenra®) can be vaccinated.
-Currently, it is recommended that there be approximately 1 week between treatment and vaccination.
+- Patients receiving treatment for the above diseases (including antibody therapies such as Xolair®, Dupixent®, Nucala®, Fasenra®) can get a COVID-19 vaccine.
+Currently, the recommendation is that there be approximately 1 week between treatment and vaccination.

-	- A minimum interval of one week should be maintained between administration of subcutaneous hypo-sensitization/specific immunotherapy (SCIT) and COVID19 vaccination, as with all other vaccinations.
+- Maintain a minimum interval of one week between administration of subcutaneous hypo-sensitization/specific immunotherapy (SCIT) and COVID19 vaccination, as with all other vaccinations.
 Clinical experience regarding concurrent vaccination (e.g., with Biontech or Moderna vaccine ) and SLIT treatment has not been documented for many allergen immunotherapeutics.
-In order to distinguish possible reactions due to COVID-19 vaccination from reactions due to SLIT, according to allergological experience, SLIT should be paused at least 1-2 days after COVID-19 vaccination.
+In order to distinguish possible reactions due to COVID-19 vaccination from reactions due to SLIT, according to allergological experience, experts recommend pausing SLIT for at least 1-2 days after COVID-19 vaccination.

 - In case of a therapy with immunosuppressants (e.g. Ciclosporin) you should talk to your attending physician beforehand.
 There seems to be no particular risk from this therapy.
 However, the vaccination may be less effective.

 Check our COVID-19 Statements & Resources for more in-country information.